unoti/rico-lisp/README.md

 A simple lisp interpreter in Python.

 Originally based on Peter Norvig's outstanding [article about Lisp](https://norvig.com/lispy.html).
-Then I put a unit test framework around it so that I coudl begin adding features and fixing problems.
+Then I put a unit test framework around it so that I could begin adding features and fixing problems.
+The goal for this is to make a complete enough version of Lisp that I can implement a game of Asteroids in it.

 ## Demo
 ```